Schizoaffective Disorder Bipolar Type

 - Intervals of Normal Mood: Between episodes, individuals with bipolar disorder may experience periods of relatively stable mood and functioning.

-Schizoaffective Disorder: Schizoaffective disorder is a chronic mental health condition that combines features of both schizophrenia and mood disorders (such as bipolar disorder or major depressive disorder).
+Schizoaffective disorder is a chronic mental health condition that combines features of both schizophrenia and mood disorders (such as bipolar disorder or major depressive disorder).
 The key characteristics of schizoaffective disorder include:

 - Psychotic Symptoms: Individuals with schizoaffective disorder experience symptoms of psychosis, including hallucinations (perceiving things that are not there) and delusions (holding false beliefs).
 These symptoms are typically present for a significant portion of the illness, even when mood symptoms are not prominent.

-- Mood Episodes: Schizoaffective disorder involves mood episodes that meet the criteria for either major depressive episodes or manic episodes.
+- Mood Episodes: Schizoaffective disorder involves mood episodes that meet the criteria for either major depressive or manic episodes.
 These mood episodes occur alongside psychotic symptoms but can also manifest independently.

 - Impairment in Functioning: Schizoaffective disorder can cause significant impairment in occupational, social, and personal functioning.
 Individuals may experience difficulties in maintaining relationships, holding employment, and managing daily life tasks.